IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 ```
 {: .output}

-So, we now can call foo on integers or strings.
-When you call foo on a particular set of arguments, Julia will infer the types of the inputs and dispatch the appropriate method.
-This is multiple dispatch.
+So, we now can call *my_func* on integers or strings.
+When you call *my_func* on a particular set of arguments, Julia will infer the types of the inputs and dispatch the appropriate method.
+This is the concept behind the multiple dispatch.

 Multiple dispatch makes our code generic and fast.
 Our code can be generic and flexible because we can write code in terms of abstract operations such as addition and multiplication, rather than in terms of specific implementations.
 At the same time, our code runs quickly because Julia is able to call efficient methods for the relevant types.

-To see which method is being dispatched when we call a generic function, we can use the @which macro:
+To see which method is being dispatched when you call a generic function, you can use the **@which** macro:
 ```matlab
 @which my_func(3, 4)
 ```